ElementalNinja/GroupProject/use-cases/use-case-2.md

 ## EXTENSIONS

 3. **Department cannot be found**:
-    1. HR advisor informs finance a record is missing from the database.
+    1. HR advisor informs finance the department doesnt exist or cannot be found.

 ## SUB-VARIATIONS